whosonfirst/whosonfirst-properties/properties/wof/README.md

 ## association

-A string value (eg: `us-house` or `state-house`) that indicates the legislative body a constituency is grouped with, to explicately state and to disambiguate when a "level" of `wof:constituency` has multiple chambers.
+A string value (eg: `us-house` or `state-house`) that indicates the legislative body a constituency is grouped with, to explicately state and to disambiguate when a 'level' of `wof:constituency` has multiple chambers.
 See also `wof:constituency`.

 ## belongsto